CorvetteCole/GotoSleep/README.md

 ## Next Major Version Features (not confirmed):
 - Refactor settingsFragment code (things are called way more often than they need to be)

+- Add separare bedtimes for weekdays and weekends

 - General performance optimizations

 - Animate stars to gently blink